Noise felt curiously absent in the outside world during the pandemic. Businesses shuttered, traffic thinned, cars stayed in garages.

-“Social noise has tripled since the early 1980s,” says Mathias Basner, MD, PhD, assistant professor at the University of Pennsylvania School of Medicine and president of the International Commission on Biological Effects of Noise.
+“Social noise has tripled since the early 1980s,” says Mathias Basner, MD, PhD, MSc, professor at the University of Pennsylvania School of Medicine and president of the International Commission on Biological Effects of Noise.
 “Everyone has a smartphone and everyone has earphones.
 There’s neighborhood noise.
 Traffic has increased.
 Noise is everywhere.”

 How Hearing Works

 Our ears, as well as the sensitive, complicated components involved in hearing, are all part of our nervous system.
 Like the digestive and respiratory systems, your hearing is always on.